meltwater/homebrew-fks/README.md

 # homebrew-fks

-Cli binaries related to Kubernetes at Meltwater.
+CLI binaries related to Kubernetes at Meltwater.

-This homebrew tap is created for convinience.
-To ensure the correct versions for cli binaries.
+This [homebrew](https://brew.sh) tap is created for convenience.
+It ensures that the correct kubectl version is installed.

-Current cli binaries in this tap:
+Current CLI binaries in this tap:

 - kubectl

 --

-If you are interested in creating your own homebrew tap you can look [here](https://docs.brew.sh/Taps), [here](https://docs.brew.sh/How-to-Create-and-Maintain-a-Tap) and [here](https://medium.com/prodopsio/creating-homebrew-taps-for-private-internal-tools-c41363d58ab0)
+If you are interested in creating your own homebrew tap you can look [here](https://docs.brew.sh/Taps), [here](https://docs.brew.sh/How-to-Create-and-Maintain-a-Tap) and [here](https://medium.com/prodopsio/creating-homebrew-taps-for-private-internal-tools-c41363d58ab0).